The right to believe, to worship and witness

 Moscow: Fined for quoting the Commandments

 Police detained Charushin on 27 February for holding up his poster near the Iverskaya Chapel at the Voskresenskiye Gates to Red Square.
 His friend Nikolay Novikov told human rights group OVD-Info that Charushin had been expressing his opposition to the war in Ukraine.
-Officers released Charushin from Kitay-Gorod police station after a few hours, having charged him under both Administrative Code Article 20.3.3 and Administrative Code Article 20.2 Part 5 ("Violation by a participant in a public event of the established procedure for holding a meeting, rally, demonstration, march or picket").
+Officers released Charushin from Kitay-Gorod police station after a few hours, having charged him under both Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") and Administrative Code Article 20.2 Part 5 ("Violation by a participant in a public event of the established procedure for holding a meeting, rally, demonstration, march or picket").

 Charushin himself stated in court that he had been "expressing his opinion on the date of Nemtsov's death and in relation to his activities".
 (Opposition politician Boris Nemtsov was shot dead on Moskvoretsky Bridge at the opposite end of Red Square on 27 February 2015.)
 The judge nevertheless disregarded this argument.